Toastaspiring/AutoPiano/README.md

 ### `playSong.py`

-This script is responsible for monitoring keyboard events and playing back MIDI sequences through simulated keyboard inputs.
-It uses the `ctypes` library for low-level keyboard event handling and `pyHook` for capturing keypresses.
+This script monitors keyboard events and plays back MIDI sequences using simulated keyboard inputs.
+It relies on the `ctypes` library for low-level keyboard interaction and `pynput` to capture keypresses.

 #### Key Features:
 - **Keyboard Event Handling**: Uses `ctypes` to simulate keyboard inputs and control playback.